Fairness in Ranking: A Survey: Four Classification Frameworks for Fairness-Enhancing Interventions

-\paragraph{Equality of Opportunity} \citet{heidari2019moral} show an application of equality of opportunity (EOP) frameworks to algorithmic fairness.
-EOP emphasizes the importance of personal qualifications, and seeks to minimize the impact of circumstances and arbitrary factors on individual outcomes. ``At a high level, in these models an individual’s outcome/position is assumed to be affected by two main factors: his/her circumstance $c$ and effort $e$.
+Equality of Opportunity (\revv{\eop}) is a philosophical doctrine that aims to remove morally irrelevant and arbitrary barriers to the attainment of desirable positions. \citet{heidari2019moral} show an application of equality of opportunity (\revv{\eop}) frameworks to algorithmic fairness: ``At a high level, in these models an individual’s outcome/position is assumed to be affected by two main factors: his/her circumstance $c$ and effort $e$.
 Circumstance $c$ is meant to capture all factors that are deemed irrelevant, or for which the individual should not be held morally accountable; for instance $c$ could specify the socio-economic status they were born into.
-Effort $e$ captures all accountability factors---those that can morally justify inequality.''~\cite{heidari2019moral}
+Effort $e$ captures all accountability factors---those that can morally justify inequality.''
+Several conceptions of \revv{\eop} have been proposed, differing in what features they consider morally relevant, and in how the relationship between circumstance and effort is modeled.

-Several conceptions of EOP have been proposed, differing in what features they consider to be relevant (or morally acceptable to use) and which they deemed irrelevant.
-One of these is the \emph{libertarian} view that focuses on an individual’s freedoms and liberties.
-According to this view, any information about an individual that was legally obtained can be used to make a decision.
-Under this view there is no attempt to equalize access to opportunity, and so it is not, properly speaking, an EOP framework~\cite{fairfriends}, despite being denoted as such by \citet{heidari2019moral}.
-If a fairness definition assumes that all individuals are comparable in all dimensions as long as there is no gross violations of their privacy rights during the comparison, then we map this definition to the libertarian view.

-\emph{Formal EOP} considers a competition to be fair when candidates are evaluated on the basis of their relevant qualifications, and the most qualified candidate wins.
-This view rejects any qualifications that are irrelevant, such as hereditary privileges or social status, but it makes no attempt to correct for arbitrary privileges and disadvantages leading up to the competition that can lead to disparities between people’s qualifications at the time of competition.
-Formal EOP is typically understood in the algorithmic fairness literature as fairness-through-blindness --- disallowing the direct impact from sensitive attributes (\eg gender and race) on the outcome but allowing them to impact the outcome through proxies.
+\emph{Formal \revv{\eop}} considers a competition to be fair when candidates are evaluated on the basis of their qualifications, and the most qualified candidate wins.
+This view rejects any qualifications that are irrelevant, such as hereditary privileges or social status, but it makes no attempt to correct for arbitrary privileges and disadvantages leading up to the competition that can lead to disparities in qualifications at the time of competition.
+Formal \revv{\eop} is typically understood in the algorithmic fairness literature as fairness-through-blindness --- disallowing the direct impact from sensitive attributes (\eg gender and race) on the outcome but allowing them to impact the outcome through proxies.